hengyang-zhao/n2/README.md

 dot-files.
 It does not soft-link, backup, or overwrite your original files for you, which makes it less obvious when you wish to uninstall it later.

+You can also try N2 without installing:

+    .n2/try.sh

 ## Features

 ### Comes with a manual